What a Long, Strange Trip It Still Is...

 The sound of the air compressor echoing off the corrugated steel walls and the fact we were next to an un-ventilated paint shop may explain why all the hair on Steve’s head has since fallen through his skull and attached itself to his chin.
 Also, after 6 months of customers dropping off their vans in the middle of nowhere and then having to figure out how to get home, we realized we needed a new location.
 As luck would have it a shop opened up on Blake St. in downtown Berkeley.

 The new and improved Buslab had all the amenities we could ever dream of, such as a restroom, a lift to work on, and a way for customers to get home.
 Best of all, we were able to expand our staff with extra mechanics and, of course, Marco’s canine muse Camper.

 When we got the opportunity to expand to our current location at Adeline and Stanford in 2011, we were super stoked.
 The new location has room for 6 lifts, a huge yard, an office, and a separate customer bathroom (believe us, people are grateful).
 Plus, it is right next to the Adeline farmer’s market.
 Steve was excited to put his hospitality management skills to good use, designing a camping display in the yard and a front desk made with a 1971 bus front.
-Marco geeked out about the space and was soon making yearly trips back to Germany to buy rare cars and parts from our friends over at TriStar.
-(He might have a hoarding problem...)
-Our staff has grown to five mechanics, three parts specialists, our office manager, a service writer, and six shop dogs—Bus the lab, Princess, Bo, Bug, Chewy and Buck.
+Marco geeked out about the space and was soon making yearly trips back to Germany to buy rare cars and parts (He might have a hoarding problem...).
+Our staff has grown to five mechanics, three parts specialists, our office manager, a service writer, and six shop dogs—Bus the lab, Phoebe, Bo, Bug, Chewy and Buck.